Greek Orthodox Easter Sunday is April 24 for 2022!

 force of the explosions makes them jump as if they are dancing.
 This practice supposedly goes back to the War of Independence when people of the area fashioned this home-made bombs to scare the horses of the Turks to force their riders to dismount and lose their advantage.
 During the afternoon the red eggs are brought out and each person takes one and hits their end against someone else's until the last person who has an un-cracked egg is considered the lucky person for the year.

-George The Famous Taxi Driver.
-(Every flower in this wreath was picked on our Easter Sunday walk in the hills on the outskirts of Athens.
-They were all growing wild on the side of the road.)
-There are very few ferries running on Easter Sunday since most people are with their families.
-There may be one boat a day to and from some of the popular islands and a few boats to the Saronics.
+in the countryside surrounding Athens to roast a lamb, listen to music and dance.
+After their meal some people pick wildflowers and make wreaths or bouquets to bring back into the city with them.
+There are very few ferries running on Easter Sunday since most people are with their families including the crews.
+There may be one boat a day to and from some of the popular islands and a few boats to the Saronicos Islands.
 People who stay in Athens until Easter

 Sunday and then want to leave town to celebrate in the country have to drive.
 From Monday until Wednesday it is nearly impossible to get a flight or ferry back from the islands and the roads are full of returning Athenians.
 Athens gets busier and busier and if finally back to normal with traffic and horns blaring as people get back into the swing of city life with renewed vigor.
 Besides being the holiest time of the year Easter also means that in a few weeks it will be summer.